-- Commerce used incorrect amounts to calculate the benefit from tax credits received by POSCO Chemtech under (inflating such benefits by 1000).
-93 - Commerce overstated POSCO's benefit from RSTA Article 30 by treating the amount of special depreciation claimed by POSCO as a tax credit, rather than as a deduction from taxable income.94 - Commerce should revise the amounts used to calculate POSCO M-Tech's benefit from local tax exemptions under RSTA 78(4) based on the minor corrections accepted at verification.95 - Commerce erroneously calculated a benefit attributed to POSCO based on POSCO Daewoo Corporation's (PDC)'s KORES loans.96
+- Commerce used incorrect amounts to calculate the benefit from tax credits received by POSCO Chemtech under (inflating such benefits by 1000).95 - Commerce overstated POSCO's benefit from RSTA Article 30 by treating the amount of special depreciation claimed by POSCO as a tax credit, rather than as a deduction from taxable income.96 - Commerce should revise the amounts used to calculate POSCO M-Tech's benefit from local tax exemptions under RSTA 78(4) based on the minor corrections accepted at verification.97 - Commerce erroneously calculated a benefit attributed to POSCO based on POSCO Daewoo Corporation's (PDC)'s KORES loans.98

-Nucor has not commented on these specific alleged errors or adjustments.
+Nucor did not comment on these specific alleged errors or adjustments.

 Commerce's Position: We have made each of the adjustments POSCO requested consistent with the manner in which POSCO suggested these adjustments in its case brief.
 For POSCO Chemtech's tax programs, we have corrected the calculations by using the correct benefit amounts, adjusted such that they are denominated in Korean Won (KRW) rather than 1000s of KRW.
 For POSCO's benefit under RSTA Article 30, we have used the tax reduction on the special depreciation amount as a benefit rather than the special depreciation amount itself.
-Posco M-Tech's benefit from local tax exemptions under RSTA 78(4), we have revised the amounts used to calculate the benefit based on the minor corrections accepted at verification, including POSCO's correction of the heading on its benefit table indicating that the benefit amounts are denominated in KRW rather than 1000s of KRW.
-Regarding POSCO's and PDC's KORES loans, we have corrected the labeling of the PDC loan chart, attributed these
+For POSCO M-Tech's benefit from local tax exemptions under RSTA 78(4), we have revised the amounts used to calculate the benefit based on the minor corrections accepted at verification, including POSCO's correction of the heading on its benefit table indicating that the benefit amounts are denominated in KRW rather than 1000s of KRW.
+Regarding POSCO's and PDC's KORES loans, we have corrected the labeling of the PDC loan chart, attributed these loans to PDC for the final results, added POSCO's KORES loans to the calculation program and attributed POSCO's KORES loans to POSCO.
+OSCO.